Pool Filter Balls vs Sand: Complete Replacement Guide

 Removing Existing Sand

-- Remove old sand using a wet vacuum or by hand with a small container
+- Remove the old sand with a wet/dry vacuum or by hand with a small container.

-- Inspect laterals for cracks or damage while they're accessible
+- Inspect the laterals for cracks or damage while they're exposed.

 Installing Filter Balls

-- Reinstall the standpipe and lateral assembly, ensuring proper alignment, seal integrity, and correct positioning of all laterals
+- Reinstall the standpipe and lateral assembly, checking alignment, seal integrity, and that every lateral is seated correctly.

-- Add filter balls gradually, distributing them evenly around the standpipe
+- Add the balls gradually, distributing them evenly around the standpipe.

-- Gently compress balls by hand to eliminate air pockets
+- Gently hand-compress the balls to remove large air pockets without overpacking.

-- Reinstall the multiport valve with new gaskets if needed
+- Reinstall the multiport valve, replacing gaskets if needed.

-- Reconnect all plumbing and restore system pressure slowly
+- Reconnect the plumbing and restore system pressure slowly.

 Initial System Setup

-After installation, run your first backwash cycle immediately to remove any loose fibers and properly settle the media.
-Set your multiport valve to "Backwash" and run for 2-3 minutes until water runs clear from the waste line.
-Follow with a 30-second rinse cycle before returning to "Filter" mode.
+After installation, run a backwash cycle immediately to flush any loose fibers and settle the media.
+Set the multiport valve to "Backwash" and run for 2-3 minutes until the waste line runs clear, then follow with a 30-second rinse before returning to "Filter."
+Monitor your pressure gauge closely for the first week.
+Filter balls usually start at a lower baseline than sand, often 2-4 PSI lower; establish that new baseline and plan to backwash when pressure climbs 8-10 PSI above it.

 Maintenance and Longevity